teejl/the_TeeJ/README.md

 Sometimes we think we are doing good things when really we are hurting others or ourselves.
 How can we possibly know what is good and evil; what is right or wrong?
 We might never know.
 One thing I do know is that school gives me purpose.
 It gives me something to be apart of, and I don't feel shy opening up when it comes to learning.
 I am very fortunate to be able to learn.

 On the other note, there is a different type of learning when it comes to skateboarding.
 By the way, I have been skateboarding alot.
 The type of learning when it comes to skateboarding is conquering fear.
-A much more different type of learning than reading a book.
 It is interesting on the different ways we can challenge ourselves.

 ## Now.
 "There is no time like the present."